zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mona says, “I want a lawn.”
 A “lawn” (lawn) is a gr een area around a house or a building with grass that is typically cut short so that it doesn’t look too long, but it looks nice.
 A lawn is almost always an area of “gre en grass” when we use the term in reference to a house or a building.
 Mona wa nts a lawn.
 She says, “I’ve always pictured our new house with a lawn.”
 She mea ns she’s always imagined having a house with a lawn.

 Kellan says, however, “Lawns require a lot of water  and upkeep.”
-“Upkeep” (upkeep) is another word for “maintenance,” for tak ing care of something so that it looks nice and is in good condition. if you own a house, there is a certain amount of upkeep you have to do every year because houses, like all of us, get older and need repairs and other changes in order t o keep them in good condition.
+“Upkeep” (upkeep) is another word for “maintenance,” for tak ing care of something so that it looks nice and is in good condition. if you own a house, there is a certain amount of upkeep you have to do every year because houses, like all of us, get older and need repairs and other changes in order to keep them in good condition.

 Kellan doesn’t like this idea.
 He says, “Lawns requ ire a lot of water and upkeep.
 I think we should use hardscape for most of the yard and plant only drought- tolerant plants.”
 “Hardscape” (hardscape) refers to  hard surfaces that are used in the outdoor areas around a house or a building that  take the place of grass or plants.
 Hardscape is usually something that is made  of stone or brick.
 So, instead of having grass in front of your house or i n front of your building, you might have a hardscape, where the whole thing is st one or concrete or another hard surface.